MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

   ![](2024-01-10-15-34-21.png)

-- See how VScode refreshes and loads your repo content in your local VScode window.
+- See how VS Code refreshes and loads your repo content in your local VS Code window.

 - :bulb: Open a new Terminal and run `az version` and `azd version`.